DanielMFernandes/CCNA_Course_Notes/Course_Notes/LAN_Architectures.md

 - CORE LAYER:
     - Connects distribution layers together in large LAN networks
     - The focus is speed (”FAST TRANSPORT”)
-    - CPU-intensive operations, such as security, QoS Markings / Classification, etc. should be avoided at this LAYER
+    - CPU-intensive operations, such as security, QoS Markings / Classification, etc. should be avoided at this layer
     - Connections are all layer 3.
 NO SPANNING-TREE!
     - Should maintain connectivity throughout the LAN even if devices fail